-Today I spent the day at work.
-I create educational opportunities and events to encourage people to learn how climate change is relevant to them and what small steps they can take to reduce the damage their lifestyles inflict on the planet.
+Today I spent the day at work where I encourage people to learn how climate change is relevant to them and how to take small steps to reduce the damage their lifestyles inflict on the planet.
 This is the easiest thing I do in my life.

-Today I lied to my boss.
-I told her that I needed a day off to help with a medical appointment with my daughter.
-In reality, my daughter had decided that NOW was the time for a new look that better matched how she wanted to appear and she’d asked for my help.
+Today I told my boss that I needed a day off to help with a medical appointment with my daughter.
+In reality, my daughter decided that NOW was the time for a new look that better matched how she wanted to appear and she’d asked for my help.
 This will require 7 hours of driving for a day-long trip.
 I never considered saying no.

-Today I tried to explain to a scheduler at a doctor’s office that, as a cancer survivor, I need a mammogram done someplace that can give me instant analysis so that I don’t spend a week or two incapacitated by PTSD while I wait for results.
-I am 4 years behind in having my annual mammogram done.
+Today I tried to explain to a scheduler at a doctor’s office that as a cancer survivor, I need a mammogram done someplace that can give me instant analysis so that I don’t spend a week or two incapacitated by PTSD while I wait for results.
+The process is so stressful, I am 4 years behind in having it done.
 I had to explain that, too.

 Today I told someone that being diagnosed and treated for cancer was easier than the worry and adjustments around I face as the mom of two adult transgender kids.